 Much of this increase in automation was focused on productivity.
 IT teams spend a sizable portion of their time on routine, day-to-day tasks, up to 45% by some estimates.
 In order to keep pace with growing business demands, IT teams turned to automation to give themselves more time to complete critical projects.

-A year into the pandemic, and most businesses aren’t yet out of the woods.
+Two years into the pandemic, and most businesses aren’t yet out of the woods.
 Recovery and response to the crisis differs between markets and geographies, and in many ways is still uncertain — the threat of more lockdowns, economic recessions, and new strains means businesses are staying on their toes, focusing on resilience and adaptability.

 So what does this mean for IT automation moving forward?